RobotAnchovi/HackSquat/README.md

 ### Technical Considerations

 - **Frontend**: Since I’m familiar with React, Redux, and Vite, these tools will serve well for building a responsive, state-managed UI.
 Consider using Tailwind CSS or Styled Components for efficient, maintainable styling.
-- **Backend**: For the server side, Node.js with Express provides a flexible, scalable foundation.
+- **Backend**: For the server side, Flask with PostgrSql provides a flexible, scalable foundation.
 I can structure my API to handle user authentication, data management, and business logic for workout and nutrition calculations.
-- **Deployment**: Look into deploying my app on platforms like Heroku or Netlify for the frontend, with PostgreSQL service for my database.
+- **Deployment**: Deploying on Render for the frontend, with PostgreSQL service for my database.
 Ensure secure HTTPS connections and consider using Docker for easier deployment and scalability.

 ### Development Strategy